mukhortov/HESH-WordPress-Plugin/README.md

 If you are not a developer, please use the [HTML Editor Syntax Highlighter plugin page](http://wordpress.org/plugins/html-editor-syntax-highlighter/) on WordPress.org to download and install it.
 You can also download the latest release from [here](https://github.com/mukhortov/HESH-WordPress-Plugin/releases).

+## Please Provide Your Feedback
+If you're a regular user of this plugin, please consider taking a short [User Experience Survey](https://goo.gl/forms/xvaHgd7sZEbBbFAL2) to provide feedback that will help shape the new version 3.0.

 ## Contributing

 Please report any issues or suggestions.